ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ### Extensively Tested

-- I've played a full game with this mod, all the way up to Nightmare difficulty, and only upgrading weapons up to about half-way to ensure that you rarely need to grind.
+- The mod has been tested across a full playthrough, collecting nearly every metal all the way up to Nightmare.
+- The progression of unlocks especially has been tailored to give a more varied experience over your full playthrough.
+New items start appearing around Act 2, and there's always something new to discover, all the way up to your final unlocks.

 ## Costs